lance-shi/EasyDx/README.md

 > Before installing Easy DX, you need to install [Salesforce CLI Tool](https://developer.salesforce.com/tools/sfdxcli) and [Node JS](https://nodejs.org/en/).

 npm install doesn't work very well for easdydx for now.
-So you need to use git clone to get a local copy of the repository by:
+So you need to use git clone (recommended) to get a local copy of the repository by:
 ```shell
 git clone https://github.com/lance-shi/EasyDx.git
 ```